My life has been full of terrible misfortunes – most of which never happened. Michael de Montaigne

-Resilient people do not focus on the negative aspects solely – they also see the good and positive in their lives.
+Resilient people do not solely focus on the negative aspects; they also see the good and positive in their lives.

 Exercise for you:

 Start to write down your negative thoughts.
 Question every thought.
-Write down the rational thought and re-read them if the thought pops up again.
+Write down the rational conviction and re-read them if the idea pops up again.
 Practice to banish negative thoughts and instead think positive thoughts that will help you get ahead.

 You may chat with a counsellor if you need more help.
 Just click on: LIVE CHAT